MinhazFuad/PhishSnap/README.md

 1. Monga, V., Evans, B. L., & Li, Y. (2022). *Perceptual Hashing for Image Similarity Detection*.
 IEEE Transactions on Image Processing.
 2. Phishing Detection Using Image-Based Features. *IEEE Xplore*, 2023.
-3. OpenPhish Dataset, 2024.
-4. PhishSnap Project Report, 2025.

----

-Would you like me to include a short **"Abstract"** section at the top (as found in research-style repositories), or keep it as a straightforward software README?